pashquest/readable/README.md

 ---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+It used the provided Backend from Udacity [Readable Backend](https://github.com/udacity/reactnd-project-readable-starter) and runs it on [Heroku](https://warm-escarpment-40953.herokuapp.com)
+The Backend API is running on Heroku, so the initial start of the App may take some time after the Heroku Server is up and running.
-It used the provided Backend from Udacity [Readable Backend](https://github.com/udacity/reactnd-project-readable-starter) This is the repository that contains the code for the Readable App project from the Udacity React Nanodegree Program.
+This is the repository that contains the code for the Readable App project from the Udacity React Nanodegree Program.

 ### Table of Contents